kelseyneis/kelseyneis.github.io/_posts/2021-06-01-farro-risotto-with-squash.md

 ---

 ---
-### Prep Time:30 mins* | Cook Time: 45 minutes
+### Prep Time: 30 mins* | Cook Time: 45 minutes
 - This recipe has pre-steps for preparing the Farro.
-Please see step 1 before beginning!*
+Please see Step 1 before beginning!*

 ---

 ### Vegetables